neverfap-deluxe/nfd-api/ebook/bible/bible.md

  Rather, we feel justified in our actions, inspite of the fact that we recognise that we may have a problem with addiction or our mental health.
 Even though a) Cutting corners makes you less productive overall than if you were functioning normally and b) Having the added effect of ruining your mental health physical health in the process.
 Instead, by learning to respect the principle of balance in your life, you can actually get more done overall without burning out, and without the constant baggage of emotional volatility and stress.
 I think part of the problem is that people fall into the trap of believing they're inherently unique when it comes to cutting corners.

-### They think they can somehow \\"cheat\\" the system and come out ahead.
+### They think they can somehow *"cheat*" the system and come out ahead.

  Put simply, it's impossible.
 No one is immune to their own biology.
 Even though people may not show it (in most cases, they simply know how to hide it very effectively), there is a hard limit to what everyone can do on a daily basis without it affecting their mental health.
 The point is that if we are to overcome our porn addiction, we must respect this limit and embrace balance in everything we do.
 This means taking breaks, even when we want to push forward.
 This means challenging ourselves, even if we don't feel like it.
 And by learning to value and respect these boundaries, you may gain a significant amount of control over your life.

+03
-03 - Awareness over all
+- Awareness over all

 Awareness is absolutely fundamental to everything we do.
 It is what allows us to identify and address the destructive patterns in our life, as well as serve as a stop-gap between our thoughts and our actions.
-What \*\*Awareness over all\*\* maintains is that having awareness over our actions is critical to not only understanding the impact those actions may have over our own lives, but also how we can learn to gain control over them.
+What **Awareness over all** maintains is that having awareness over our actions is critical to not only understanding the impact those actions may have over our own lives, but also how we can learn to gain control over them.
 Without full awareness, we simply cannot hope to act with any amount of intention, nor understand the responsibility we have over them.

 ### Instead, we allow our habitual thoughts, emotions and beliefs to take over and continue their self-destructive patterns.